 Sit with principal and set meeting dates, fundraiser and family fun night dates and times.
 Will also set PTO newsletter dates for the year, along with corresponding secretary.

-Prepare school-wide letter, due in June for August's Registration packet
+Prepare school-wide letter, due in June for August's Registration packet, if applicable

 In June, assist Treasurer to establish the preliminary budget for following school year.